Synapse-Flux-Lab/rag-loom/docs/docs/architecture/system-design.md

 - `ollama`: Optional local LLM runtime (if not using hosted providers).
 - `prometheus` and `grafana`: Monitoring stack.

-See [Production Deployment](../operations/deployment) for container topology details and operational guidance.
+See [Operations: Scaling](../operations/scaling) for container topology considerations and tuning guidance.

 ## Extensibility